K-Ecklund/QuickFind/README.md

 ![quickfind](https://github.com/user-attachments/assets/1c1324fb-643b-4223-89da-4029a623fffd)

+Full demo video can be found in the attachments to this repo.

 # Goals
 ## Main Goal
 Reduce the query cost and user wait time of reading multiple records upon opening a list page